 - Networks allow the isolated containers in a system to communicate with one another.

 - Storage of data in a container is non-persistent by default and perishes once the container is no longer running.
 However, Docker does offer options, such as Data Volumes and Storage Plugins, that make it possible to transfer or store data persistently.

-The Docker client and daemon can run on the same system, or a Docker client can be connected to a remote Docker daemon.
+The Docker client and daemon can run on the same system or a Docker client can be connected to a remote Docker daemon.
 A Docker client can also communicate with more than one Docker daemon.
-The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
+The Docker client and daemon communicate over UNIX sockets or a network interface using a REST API.

 How is Docker used?

 Because Docker simplifies and accelerates workflows, it offers many advantages for software development teams; however, there are certain scenarios for which it is particularly beneficial.

 Adopting a microservices architecture

 Many organisations want to replace their legacy monolithic applications as part of their digital transformation efforts.
 While a monolithic application functions as single unit, a microservices architecture breaks down into a collection of smaller independent units.
 Docker enables the containerisation of these microservices and simplifies their delivery and management.
 Containerisation provides individual microservices with their own isolated workload environments, making them independently deployable and scalable.